 WELLESLEY HILLS, Mass.
-(June 16, 2020) — MassBay Community College is pleased to announce that General Studies Science student Vincent Briselli has been selected as MassBay’s representative for the Massachusetts Department of Higher Education’s “29 Who Shine” award.
+(May 7, 2021) — MassBay Community College is pleased to announce that liberal arts student, Evan Bogan of Natick, MA, has been selected as MassBay’s representative for the Massachusetts Department of Higher Education’s “29 Who Shine” award.

 In May 2011, the Massachusetts Department of Higher Education launched “29 Who Shine,” a commencement season awards program to recognize 29 outstanding student graduates from the Commonwealth’s 29 public higher education institutions.
 Each honoree from a community college, state university, or a University of Massachusetts campus is nominated by a faculty or staff member or by a university awards committee.
-This award is typically given out at a State House ceremony but, due to the coronavirus, the ceremony was canceled and Briselli will be recognized virtually at MassBay’s Board of Trustee meeting.
+This award is typically given out at a State House ceremony, but due to the coronavirus pandemic, the ceremony will be held virtually on May 13, 2021.

-“Vincent represents the very best of MassBay and of this Commonwealth,” said MassBay President David Podell.
-“His passion for learning is infectious, while his genuine commitment to social justice is to be admired.
-We are thrilled to stand with Vincent and honor him for all that he has accomplished during his journey here and look forward to his future successes.”
+“Evan represents the very best of MassBay and this Commonwealth,” said MassBay President, David Podell.
+“His passion for helping others is deeply rooted in the opportunities his mentors have helped guide him towards.
+It is truly inspiring that Evan wants to give back to his community in the same ways, becoming a teacher and a mentor.
+We are thrilled to stand with Evan and honor him for all that he has accomplished during his journey and we look forward to his successful future.”

 Students selected for the “29 Who Shine” award must meet the following criteria.
 They must: